I'm Always Behind No Matter How Hard I Work!>

-Now think about what you would say to your 25 yr old neice, if you were teaching her to do something you know how to do well.
+Now think about what you would say to your beloved 10 yr old neice, if you were teaching her to do something you know how to do well.
 Assume you would teach her in your most grown-up, most loving/caring and protective mode.
 Specifically (think about this as realistically as you can--change the age if you like, and then write down your answers):

 What would you say when she tried to do what you said?